When Generalized Anxiety Disorder (GAD) Slows You Down

-Generalized anxiety disorder (GAD) involves excessive anxiety that often slows you down; and when it does, it can be maddening and stressful.
-Generalized anxiety disorder can make people feel as though they’re tarred and feathered, slowed down from real progress by a thick coat of heavy, gooey tar and coated in anxiety, represented by feathers.
-When generalized anxiety disorder slows you down, you don’t have to give up.
-You can move foward.
+Generalized anxiety disorder (GAD) often slows you down; and when it does, it can be maddening and stressful.
+Anxiety can make people feel as though they're tarred and feathered, slowed down from real progress by a thick coat of heavy, gooey tar and coated in anxiety, represented by feathers.
+When generalized anxiety disorder slows you down, you don't have to give up.
+You can move forward.

 Generalized anxiety disorder is anxiety that is persistent; it almost never seems to go away.
-It’s frequently there even in the middle of the night (Nighttime Anxiety And Getting Back To Sleep).
+Anxiety is frequently there even in the middle of the night.
 The anxiety in GAD is excessive and can involve worry about many different areas of life (work, home, family, school, relationships, etc.).
 The extreme worry of generalized anxiety disorder can absolutely slow you down, preventing you from moving forward in a way that is meaningful to you.

 Generalized anxiety disorder slows you down by taking over your thoughts.
 All at once, it can feel as though your mind is racing with worry yet completely blank.
 When GAD slows you down, it can make you tense and irritable.

-What to Do When Generalized Anxiety Disorder Slows You Down
+What to Do When GAD Slows You Down